 Battery Point: Chocolate Reward

 Back to where I started: Salamanca.
-The famous Saturday market has stalls running between Salamanca Place and Castray Esplanade on Sullivans Cove – which is a lovely place for a wander in its own right.
-Having more choices of yummy local treats, I settled on a little rocky-road number from a gorgeous lady dressed in pink.
+The famous Saturday market has stalls running between Salamanca Place and Castray Esplanade on Sullivans Cove.
+That’s a lovely place for a wander in its own right.
+Having more choices of yummy local treats, I settled on a little rocky-road number from a gorgeous lady dressed in pink gingham.